undreamai/LLMUnity/README.md

 To use multiple characters:
 - create a single GameObject for the LLM as above for the first character.
-- for every additional character create a GameObject using the LLMClient script (`Scripts>LLMClient`) instead of the LLM script.<br>
+- for every additional character create a GameObject using the LLMClient script instead of the LLM script.<br>
 Define the prompt (and other parameters) of the LLMClient for the character

 Then in your script: